'Picnic with the Penan'Penan Adventure, Sarawak

 - Kuching & wildlife watching: Kuching city, Kuching Wetlands National Park, Semenggoh Nature Reserve - 2 days

 - Arrival and departure days, and acclimatisation and briefing day in Miri, including trek in Lambir Hills National Park - 3 days

-- Organisation and staffing from the local Penan people, covering all of their costs for guiding, translating and hosting visitors in their homes
+- Organisation and homestay from the local Penan people, covering all of their costs for hosting visitors in their homes

 - All food and meals during the trip, which includes any food eaten in homes in the village, a community surcharge for their development, and any time spent collecting food on our behalf, and collective parties.

 - All accommodation throughout as per the itinerary